ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 broadcasting them was risky.

 SegWit solves this by excluding (or, **seg**regating) signatures (or, **wit**nesses) from the data hashed to produce a transaction ID.
+As a result, a change in the signature won't change the transaction ID.
+This is why it's safe to rely on this ID to construct another transaction using it, even if it's not broadcast on-chain.

-A different valid signature thus doesn't change the transaction ID and unlocks safe offline transaction chaining.
-This is fundamental for the Lightning network since commitment transactions have to be signed _before_ funding transactions are broadcast, yet commitment transactions need the funding transaction ID to be constructed.
+This is fundamental for the Lightning network since commitment transactions (remember, they're our "insurance") have to be signed before funding transactions are broadcast, yet commitment transactions need the funding transaction ID to be constructed.
 In other words, the Lightning Network would not be able to function without SegWit and offline transaction chaining.

 # Aha!
 Bitcoin script and game theory to harden commitment outputs!

 To update the channel balances, old commitments need to be revoked and a new one established.
 This is done with a simple exchange of messages:
 * [`commitment_signed`][commitment_signed]
-contains a new partially signed commitment (missing one signature)
+contains a new partially signed commitment (missing the recipient's signature)
-* [`revoke_and_ack`][revoke_and_ack] sends the fully signed commitment back and revokes the last valid one
+* [`revoke_and_ack`][revoke_and_ack] acknowledges the commitment and revokes the last valid one

 Commitment transactions are sophisticated, to prevent cheating.
 The idea is that if I cheat by broadcasting an old commitment, you should have some time to